 Know your numbers

-If you’re applying to buy a practice, the bank’s going to ask whether you can replace the existing doctor’s production.
-So if that practice is collecting one point two million, but you’ve only been producing five hundred thousand, they’ll ask how you’re planning to close that gap.
-Make sure you’re getting production reports from your associate position now, so you’re not scrambling later.
+If you’re applying for SBA Loans for Dental Practices to buy a practice, the bank will want to know if you can replace the existing doctor’s production.
+For example, if the practice collects $1.2 million and you’ve only been producing $500,000, the lender will ask how you plan to close that gap.
+Make sure you’re getting production reports from your associate position now so you’re prepared.

 Start early